BIGJRA/BIGJRA.github.io/rejuv.md

 | Geodude              | 10       |
 | **Dugtrio**          | 9        |

-Note that the grunts here have some Shadow Pokemon, but we can’t catch them with a broken snag machine.
+Note that the grunts here have some Shadow Pokemon, but we can't catch them with a broken snag machine.
 Sad.

 Enter the left room to get a *Revive.* The room next door will give us a